Polynomiality properties of tropical refined invariants: Introduction

-Göttsche conjecture was proved in full generality by Tzeng in \cite{Tze12}, and an alternative proof has been proposed short after in \cite{KST11}.
+The Göttsche conjecture was proved in full generality by Tzeng in \cite{Tze12}, and an alternative proof was proposed shortly thereafter in \cite{KST11}.
 Both proofs use algebro-geometric methods.
-Fomin and Mikhalkin gave in \cite{FM} a combinatorial proof of Di Francesco-Itzykson conjecture by mean of floor diagrams.
-This was generalized by Ardila and Block in \cite{ArdBlo} to a proof of Göttsche conjecture restricted to the case when $X$ is the toric surface associated to an $h$-transverse polygon.
-Ardila and Block's work contains an interesting outcome: combinatorics allows one to emancipate from the original realm of Göttsche conjecture, and to consider algebraic surfaces with mild singularities as well.
-We are not aware of any algebro-geometric approach to Göttsche conjecture in the case of singular surfaces.
+Fomin and Mikhalkin gave in \cite{FM} a combinatorial proof of the Di Francesco-Itzykson conjecture by mean of floor diagrams.
+This was generalized by Ardila and Block in \cite{ArdBlo} to a proof of the Göttsche conjecture restricted to the case when $X$ is the toric surface associated to an $h$-transverse polygon.
+Ardila and Block's work contains an interesting outcome: combinatorics allows one to transcend from the original realm of the Göttsche conjecture, and to consider algebraic surfaces with mild singularities as well.
+We are not aware of any algebro-geometric approach to the Göttsche conjecture in the case of singular surfaces.